Benny Moss

 Born in Winston-Salem, North Carolina, Moss received his bachelor's and master's degrees at UNC Charlotte where he played for coach Jeff Mullins.
 He began his coaching career in 1993 as an assistant at Pfeiffer University near Charlotte.
-He also served as an assistant coach at Phillips University and Henderson State University before returning to Charlotte in 2000 where he served as an assistant coach at Charotte under Bobby Lutz for six seasons before taking the helm at UNCW.
+He also served as an assistant coach at Phillips University and Henderson State University before returning to Charlotte in 2000 where he served as an assistant coach at Charlotte under Bobby Lutz for six seasons before taking the helm at UNCW.
 On January 28, 2010, Moss was reassigned at UNCW.